 When cooking for your child, be sure to use milk and cheese substitutes that are safe for them.
 It’s also important to have an emergency plan in place in case your child has a reaction.
 Talk to your child’s school and childcare providers about their allergy, and make sure they have emergency medication on hand in case of a reaction.

-Need a casein allergy diagnosis?
-Visit the Southern California Food Allergy Institute for more information.
+Looking for a solution to your severe milk allergies?
+Visit the Food Allergy Institute for more information.
 We will help you every step of the way with treatment and advice to keep you and your family safe.
 Give us a call today!